droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 A player who opens the pot finds it to contain a bottle of wine, a folded piece of delicate lace, a vial of a brownish dried powder, and a bouquet of wilted sunflowers tied to a small scroll of parchment.

 * The wine's label shows that it is from the Wizard of Wines winery and provides the name of the wine: Champagne du le Stomp.
 (A player that drinks the wine finds it to have turned to vinegar, as though it has magically aged centuries in mere moments.)
 * The piece of lace bears the initial "K" sewn onto one corner.
-* A successful DC 14 Intelligence (Nature) check identifies the brown powder as dried silphium, a contraceptive herb.
+* A successful DC 17 Medicine or Nature check identifies the brown powder as dried silphium, a contraceptive herb.
 * The parchment scroll reads: "For the light of my life. —G."

 If the players read the note, one of the knives in the kitchen flies off of its shelf and embeds itself in the opposite wall.